LordPixma/DCOM360/ingest-worker/README.md

 - RSS endpoints:
    - `POST /ingest/gdacs` pulls the GDACS RSS feed once on demand and persists new items.
    - `POST /ingest/reliefweb` pulls the ReliefWeb Disasters RSS on demand and persists items with inferred severities.
-   - `POST /ingest/volcano` pulls the VolcanoDiscovery RSS once on demand and persists new items.

 ## Configure Cloudflare Email Routing